arctic-hen7/sotto-beta/README.md

 ## Usage

-*Before using Sotto, please ensure you have `ffmpeg` installed on your computer.*

 1. Download the latest version from [the releases page](https://github.com/arctic-hen7/sotto/releases).
-2. Make sure you have Python 3.10 (yes, the minor version matters!).
-On most systems, this can be trivially installed (e.g. `sudo apt install python3.10` on Debian and Ubuntu).
-3. Extract the downloaded Sotto archive.
+2. Extract the downloaded Sotto archive.
-4. Inside that directory, run `bash install.sh` in a terminal.
+3. Inside that directory, run `bash install.sh` in a terminal.
 You will be prompted for your password to update the database of desktop applications on your computer.

 On Linux, a `.desktop` file will be created for you, and you're done!
 On macOS, you will need to manually create the app's representation through Automator.